Blog Home » Teacher Skills » Teaching Methods » Low Tech Teaching in a High-Tech World? – Methodology

 3. Be creative in exercising even common methodology.

-In a high tech world, people have grown accustomed to innovation and expanding of their imaginations.
+In a high-tech world, people have grown accustomed to innovation and expanding of their imaginations.
 While Bible teachers might not be able compete with this kind of creativity, they can still engage students in ways that keep them interested.

 Teacher Training Resource: Turning the Benefits of Creativity into Reality Worksheet